 Module 6: Accounting and Finance: Learn the applications in calculating rate per mile calculations, while learning to price loads with market rates.
 Discuss the financial situations that affect trucking companies and learn the common accounting terms related to the trucking industry.

 Still Have Questions?

 This is a six-week program that will require about 5 to 6 hours of dedicated time per week.
-Students may finish the credential quicker depending on the hours dedicated per week.

 No. Micro-credentials are not transferrable for credit.
 These are skills-based training programs that differ from a traditional college course.

 - No refund will be issued if the student has paid in full or in part and has logged in to the LMS with the login credentials.